VISN 2 Center for Integrated Healthcare (CIH)

 Biography:

-Dr. King is a Clinical Research Psychologist at the Center for Integrated Healthcare (CIH) in Buffalo, NY and the Director of the CIH Postdoctoral Fellowship Program.
-He is a graduate of the VA Advanced Fellowship in Mental Illness (MIRECC) program at CIH, and completed his pre-doctoral psychology internship at the VA Western New York Healthcare System.
-He earned both his MA and PhD from the State University of New York's University at Buffalo.
-He is a licensed psychologist, and provides behavioral
+Dr. King is a Clinical Research Psychologist at the Center for Integrated Healthcare (CIH) in Buffalo, NY, and the Director of the CIH Postdoctoral Fellowship Program.
+He completed his pre-doctoral psychology internship at the VA Western New York Healthcare System and is a postdoctoral graduate of the VA Advanced Fellowship in Mental Illness Research and Treatment at CIH.
+He earned both his MA (Psychology) and PhD (Counseling Psychology) from the University at Buffalo - State University of New York.
+In addition to his research and training roles, he provides clinical services and consultation in an integrated VA primary care clinic.

 Research Interests: